nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Abstract

-Token type is uniquely identified on the chain by a pair composed of the token contract address and token ID, a natural number (`nat`).
-If the underlying contract implementation supports only a single token type (e.g. ERC-20-like contract), the token ID MUST be `0n`.
-In the case, when multiple token types are supported within the same FA2 token contract (e. g.
-ERC-1155-like contract), the contract is fully responsible for assigning and managing token IDs.
+This standard defines the unified contract interface and its behavior to support a wide range of token types and implementations.
+The particular FA2 implementation may support either a single token type per contract or multiple tokens per contract, including hybrid implementations where multiple token kinds (fungible, non-fungible, non-transferable etc) are supported.

 Most of the entry points are batch operations that allow querying or transfer of multiple token types atomically.
-If the underlying contract implementation supports only a single token type, the batch may contain zero or multiple entries where token ID is a fixed `0n` value.
-Likewise, if multiple token types are supported, the batch may contain zero or more entries and there may be duplicate token IDs.

 Most token standards specify logic that validates a transfer transaction and can either approve or reject a transfer.
 Such logic could validate who can perform a transfer, the transfer amount, and who can receive tokens.
 This standard calls such logic a *transfer permission policy*.
 The FA2 standard defines the [default `transfer` permission policy](#default-transfer-permission-policy) that specify who can transfer tokens.
 The default policy allows transfers by either token owner (an account that holds token balance) or by an operator